Maths Mutt HOME

 Examples

-Extending for the perpendicular,
+Extending the perpendicular:

-For a see saw in equilibrium, the total moment about the pivot is zero.
+For a see-saw in equilibrium, the total moment about the pivot is zero.

 Example